ArnauvGilotra/JobPortal/README.md

-# JobPortal made using python and Django
+# A simple JobPortal using python and Django

-A job portal where user can search for jobs and upload their resume against it
+List jobs via admin.
+Allow search at the frontend.
+Allow user to upload CV against a job.
+Admin can download uploaded CVs from admin interface.